SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Product Owner[ScrumTeam,ProductOwner] is accountable[ScrumTeam,ProductOwner,Accountable] for maximizing the value of the product[Product] resulting from the work of the Scrum Team[ScrumTeam].
 How this is done may vary widely across organizations[Organization], Scrum Teams[ScrumTeam], and individuals.

-The Product Owner[ScrumTeam,ProductOwner] is also accountable[ScrumTeam,ProductOwner,Accountable] for effective Product Backlog[ScrumArtefact,ProductBacklog] management, which includes:
+The Product Owner[ScrumTeam,ProductOwner] is also accountable[ScrumTeam,ProductOwner,Accountable] for effective Product Backlog[ScrumArtifacts,ProductBacklog] management, which includes:

-- Developing and explicitly communicating the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal];[ScrumTeam,ProductOwner,Accountable]
+- Developing and explicitly communicating the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal];[ScrumTeam,ProductOwner,Accountable]
-- Creating and clearly communicating Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem];[ScrumTeam,ProductOwner,Accountable]
+- Creating and clearly communicating Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem];[ScrumTeam,ProductOwner,Accountable]
-- Ordering Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem]; and,[ScrumTeam,ProductOwner,Accountable]
+- Ordering Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem]; and,[ScrumTeam,ProductOwner,Accountable]
-- Ensuring that the Product Backlog[ScrumArtefact,ProductBacklog] is transparent[ScrumPillars,Transparency], visible[ScrumPillars,Transparency] and understood.[ScrumTeam,ProductOwner,Accountable]
+- Ensuring that the Product Backlog[ScrumArtifacts,ProductBacklog] is transparent[ScrumPillars,Transparency], visible[ScrumPillars,Transparency] and understood.[ScrumTeam,ProductOwner,Accountable]

 The Product Owner[ScrumTeam,ProductOwner] may do the above work or may delegate the responsibility[ProductOwner,Responsible] to others.
 Regardless, the Product Owner[ScrumTeam,ProductOwner] remains accountable.[ScrumTeam,ProductOwner,Accountable]

 For Product Owners[ScrumTeam,ProductOwner] to succeed, the entire organization[Organization] must respect[ScrumValues,Respect] their decisions.[Management]
-These decisions are visible[ScrumPillars,Transparency] in the content and ordering of the Product Backlog[ScrumArtefact,ProductBacklog], and through the inspectable[ScrumPillars,Inspection] Increment[ScrumArtifacts] at the Sprint Review[ScrumEvents,SprintReview].[ScrumTeam,ProductOwner]
+These decisions are visible[ScrumPillars,Transparency] in the content and ordering of the Product Backlog[ScrumArtifacts,ProductBacklog], and through the inspectable[ScrumPillars,Inspection] Increment[ScrumArtifacts] at the Sprint Review[ScrumEvents,SprintReview].[ScrumTeam,ProductOwner]

 The Product Owner[ScrumTeam,ProductOwner] is one person, not a committee.
-The Product Owner[ScrumTeam,ProductOwner] may represent the needs of many stakeholders[Stakeholder] in the Product Backlog[ScrumArtefact,ProductBacklog].
+The Product Owner[ScrumTeam,ProductOwner] may represent the needs of many stakeholders[Stakeholder] in the Product Backlog[ScrumArtifacts,ProductBacklog].
-Those wanting to change the Product Backlog[ScrumArtefact,ProductBacklog] can do so by trying to convince the Product Owner[ScrumTeam,ProductOwner].
+Those wanting to change the Product Backlog[ScrumArtifacts,ProductBacklog] can do so by trying to convince the Product Owner[ScrumTeam,ProductOwner].

 ## Scrum Master[ScrumTeam,ScrumMaster]